-Lancaster Beauty School has in place at each campus facility a campus response protocol.
-In an emergency or a dangerous situation, upon confirmation with the Campus Director, or designee, of the need for mass notification, the Campus Director, or designee, will without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Emergency Response and Evacuation Procedures - Statement of Policy upon confirmation with the Campus Director, or designee, of the need for mass notification, the Campus Director, or designee, will without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 Emergency or dangerous situations may include, but are not limited to, gas leaks, tornadoes, contagious viruses, etc.